-On the Map Tablespaces screen, the Encrypt Tablespace check box appears only if you enabled TDE (Transparent Data Encryption) in the database (Oracle or Oracle EBR) when you start the RCU.
-Select the Encrypt Tablespace check box if you want to encrypt all new tablespaces that the RCU will create.
+On the Map Tablespaces screen, the Encrypt Tablespace check box appears only if you enabled Transparent Data Encryption (TDE) in the database (Oracle or Oracle EBR) when you start the RCU.
+Select the Encrypt Tablespace check box if you want to encrypt all new tablespaces that the RCU creates.